-- 8. IFRS Accounting Standards require a company to prepare financial statements on a going-concern basis unless management either intends to liquidate the company or to cease trading or has no realistic alternative but to do so.
-Management is required to assess the company's ability to continue as a going concern.
+- 9. IFRS Accounting Standards require a company to prepare financial statements on a going concern basis unless management either intends to liquidate the company or to cease trading or has no realistic alternative but to do so.6 Management is required to assess the company's ability to continue as a going concern.
 When management is aware of material uncertainties related to events or conditions that may cast significant doubt upon the company's ability to continue as a going concern, the company is required to disclose those uncertainties.
-In adverse economic conditions or when a company is in financial distress, investors want to understand management's going-concern assessment and conclusion-including how management's assumptions about the company's going concern status relate to assumptions underpinning other aspects of the financial statements. - 9.
-Stakeholders have said:
+In adverse economic conditions or when a company is in financial distress, investors want to understand management's going concern assessment and conclusion-including how management's assumptions about the company's going concern status relate to assumptions underpinning other aspects of the financial statements. - 10.
+Stakeholders have said: - management's disclosures about going concern can sometimes be inadequate, inconsistent and boilerplate.
+They suggest more prescriptive disclosure requirements about:7 - significant judgements and estimates made by management in its going concern assessment, particularly relating to 'close calls'; - (ii) risks and uncertainties that might affect a company's ability to continue as a going concern; and - (iii) management's plans to mitigate those risks and uncertainties. - (b) confidence in financial reporting could be improved by requiring management to disclose, in all instances, why the going concern basis of accounting is appropriate.

-5 Paragraph 25 of IAS 1 is moved unchanged to paragraph 6K of IAS 8 Basis of Preparation of Financial Statements as a consequential amendment from IFRS 18 Presentation and Disclosure in Financial Statements.
+6 Paragraph 25 of IAS 1 is moved unchanged to paragraph 6K of IAS 8 Basis of Preparation of Financial Statements as a consequential amendment from IFRS 18 Presentation and Disclosure in Financial Statements.